What Are the Symptoms of an ACL Tear?

 Where is ACL tear pain usually felt?

-ACL tear pain is usually felt deep inside the knee, often around the centre of the joint.
-You may also notice pain on the outer side or at the back of the knee if there is additional ligament or cartilage damage.
+ACL tear pain is usually felt deep inside the knee.
+Some people also notice pain on the outer side or back of the knee, especially when there is bone bruising, meniscus injury or another ligament injury.

 Which is worse, a meniscus tear or an ACL tear?